 The Serbian Law on Tax Procedure and Tax Administration specifies two ways of determining the tax base: by the person generating income filing a tax return - self-taxation; and by the competent tax administration issuing a tax bill.
-Of all the income taxed by income tax, only complementary annual income tax and tax on lump-sum income from self-employment are determined by the tax administration in an issued tax bill, while tax on all other income is determined as withholding tax, which constitutes a form of self-taxation, where the payer of the income calculates and pays the owed taxes, or self-taxation in the narrower sense of the word, where the recipient of the income does so himself.
+Of all the income taxed by income tax, tax on lump-sum income from self-employment, tax on capital gains, tax on income from hospitality and catering services and annual individual income tax are determined by the tax administration in an issued tax bill, while tax on all other income is determined as withholding tax, which constitutes a form of self-taxation, where the payer of the income calculates and pays the owed taxes, or self-taxation in the narrower sense of the word, where the recipient of the income does so himself.